 Let’s dig into the company a little bit to find out more.

-Headquartered in Ada, Michigan, Amway sells health, wellness, beauty, nutrition, and home care products to the masses.
+Headquartered in Ada, Michigan, Amway is an MLM company who sells health, wellness, beauty, nutrition, and home care products to the masses.

 Amway now has 17,000+ employees and operates in over 100 countries and territories throughout the world with offices on every continent.